TFiroozian/final-project-codequest/README.md

 ### 2. Invoke Ingestion Function Locally

-Ensure your Google Cloud service account key is available.
+Ensure the Google Cloud service account key is available.
 This function indexes a sample set of documents in OpenSearch.

 > ℹ️ The `--docker-network codequest_codequest` flag ensures SAM runs in the same Docker network as OpenSearch.